realworldocaml/book/en/02-guided-tour.md

-We'll present this guided tour using the Core standard library and the `utop` OCaml toplevel, a shell that lets you type in expressions and evaluate them interactively.  `utop` is an easier-to-use version of the toplevel that you get by typing `ocaml` at the command line, and these instructions will assume you're using `utop` specifically.
+We'll present this guided tour using the Core standard library and the `utop` OCaml toplevel, a shell that lets you type in expressions and evaluate them interactively.  `utop` is an easier-to-use version of the standard toplevel (which you can start by typing `ocaml` at the command line).
+These instructions will assume you're using `utop` specifically.

 Before getting started, do make sure you have a working OCaml installation and toplevel as you read through this chapter so you can